We have gathered together the most common FAQs here with links to further reading.

 An employer certificate is proof that you have been employed by an employer for a certain period.
 It is a certificate of what you have done in the workplace, how much you have worked, how much you have earned, an explanation of why you chose to quit and an assessment of you and your efforts at the company.

 When you stop at a workplace, you have the right to receive an employer certificate under the Unemployment Insurance Act.
 You must then submit this to your unemployment insurance fund to be entitled to compensation if you are unemployed.
 The certificate is used to test your entitlement to compensation and to calculate your compensation.

 The employer certificate for the unemployment insurance fund must be drawn up on a special form that you receive from the employment office or the unemployment insurance fund.
 The certificate must then be signed by your previous employer.
 Your employer has a legal obligation to issue a correct employer certificate by § 47, paragraph 2.
 Act on unemployment insurance when you quit your employment.
 If your former employer is no longer there, you must contact the unemployment fund to agree on how to resolve it.

 Unfortunately, there is no penalty if the employer does not issue a certificate.
 You may, however, try to contact the employer via letter or similar means, and refer his duty under the law or contact us and we may try to reach the employer.
 Should there be very great difficulties in obtaining an employer certificate from the employer, you can prove your work with the employer with the help of eg. salary specification or trade union representative at the company.
-According to some decisions by the Registrar of Ombudsman, the AEA (the recognized unemployment fund of the academies) may not assess such information differently than an employer certificate.
+According to some decisions by the Parliamentary Ombudsman (JO), the AEA (the recognized unemployment fund of the academies) may not assess such information differently than an employer certificate.
 The easiest way is to contact your local elected representative.